-Chapter 4 and Chapter 5 of the 2013 California Green Building Code requires that applicants recycle and/or salvage for reuse a minimum of 50% of the non-hazardous construction and demolition waste in accordance within this code or meet a more stringent local construction and demolition waste management plan.
+Chapter 4 and Chapter 5 of the 2016 California Green Building Code requires that applicants recycle and/or salvage for reuse a minimum of 65% of the non-hazardous construction and demolition waste in accordance within this code.

-City of Fremont requires that applicants recycle and/or reuse 100% of asphalt and concrete and recycle at least 50% of the remaining material generated.
+City of Fremont requires that applicants recycle and/or reuse 100% of asphalt and concrete and recycle 65% of the remaining material generated.
 All plant and tree debris shall be separated from the other material and 100% of the plant and tree material shall be composted.

-Applicants shall only use debris boxes from Republic Services; they can be reached at (510) 657-3500.
+Applicants shall only use debris boxes from Republic Services.
+Contact Republic Services at (510) 657-3500.

 Applicants will need to complete the following forms and submit them along with the permit application.